 The transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use procedures and security features to try to prevent unauthorised access.

 Please see our policy on this subject entitled Call Recording Policy.

 Information processed via Intercom, Slack, FullStory and Zendesk is processed outside of the EEA.
-Data held at Rackspace is in the UK.
+Data held at AWS is in the UK.

 Individuals have several rights under data protection law in relation to how we process personal data.
 These are identified below.
 More information can be obtained from the Information Commissioner’s website at www.ico.org.uk.

 We cannot charge for providing information where individuals exercise their rights, except that we may charge a reasonable fee based on our administrative costs to provide additional copies where requested in connection with a request to access data, or where we can demonstrate that requests are manifestly unfounded or excessive.
 In the latter case we may alternatively refuse to act on a request.

 If someone wishes to exercise any of their rights, please contact us at [email protected]